Michael Starbird

 Michael P. Starbird (born 1948) is a Professor of Mathematics and a University of Texas Distinguished Teaching Professor in the Department of Mathematics at the University of Texas at Austin.
 He received his B.A from Pomona College and his Ph.D. in mathematics from the University of Wisconsin–Madison.

 Starbird's mathematical specialty is topology.
 He joined the University of Texas at Austin as a faculty member in 1974, and served as an associate dean in Natural Sciences from 1989 to 1997.
 He serves on the national education committees of the Mathematical Association of America and the American Mathematical Society.

 He directs UT's Inquiry Based Learning Project and works to promote the use of Inquiry Based Learning methods of instruction nationally.

 Awards

-He has received over fifteen teaching awards including the Mathematical Association of America's 2007 national teaching award; the Minnie Stevens Piper Professor award, which is a Texas statewide award given to professors in any subject in any college in the state of Texas; the UT System Regents’ Outstanding Teaching Award in its inaugural year; membership in the UT System Academy of Distinguished Teachers in its inaugural year; member and chair of UT Austin's Academy of Distinguished Teachers; and has received most of the UT-wide teaching awards.
+He has received over fifteen teaching awards including the Deborah and Franklin Haimo Award for Distinguished College or University Teaching of Mathematics in 2007; the Minnie Stevens Piper Professor award, which is a Texas statewide award given to professors in any subject in any college in the state of Texas; the UT System Regents’ Outstanding Teaching Award in its inaugural year; membership in the UT System Academy of Distinguished Teachers in its inaugural year; member and chair of UT Austin's Academy of Distinguished Teachers; and has received most of the UT-wide teaching awards.
 He is an inaugural year Fellow of the American Mathematical Society.
 He received an honorary Doctor of Science degree from Pomona College in 2014.